axellbrendow/leetcode/README.md

 LeetCode problems

-I also have the "[Daily Coding Problem](https://github.com/axellbrendow/daily-coding-problem)" repository for a few more coding questions.
+I also have the "[Daily Coding Problem](https://github.com/axellbrendow/daily-coding-problem)" repository with more questions.

 ---